AseelAborokn/IOT-LabManager/Project/src/StaticIP/ReadMe.md

 2. SONOFF.
 3. Hardware for the station.

-With Static-IP feature you are able to chose the IP-Address of the SONOFF!
+With Static-IP feature you are able to choose the IP-Address of the SONOFF!

 ___